icerpc/icerpc-docs/pages/icerpc/slic-transport/index.md

 Like QUIC, Slic provides independent streams and flow control, and helps monitor the connection's health.

+This chapter documents version 1 of the Slic multiplexed transport.

 ## QUIC vs Slic

 Because Slic relies on a duplex transport—just like HTTP/2 relies on TCP—it can be affected by